amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 A single point of failure (SPOF) is a component of a system that, if it fails, can cause the entire system to fail.
 To prevent the failure of the entire system, redundancy can be implemented in that component.
 Redundancy is the process of creating backup components that can take over the function of the failed component in case it fails.

-Good examples of systems that use redundancy include data centers, servers, and storage devices.
+> *Good examples* of systems that use redundancy include data centers, servers, and storage devices.
 In a data center, redundancy can be achieved by having multiple power sources, cooling systems, and internet connections.
 In a server, redundancy can be achieved by having multiple power supplies, hard drives, and network cards.
 In a storage device, redundancy can be achieved by using RAID (redundant array of independent disks) technology.

-By implementing redundancy in a system, the impact of a failure can be minimized, and the system can continue to operate even if a component fails.
+By implementing **redundancy** in a system, the impact of a failure can be minimized, and the system can continue to operate even if a component fails.
 For example, in a data center, if one power source fails, the backup power source can take over, preventing the entire data center from going down.

-Another example is in a server cluster.
+> *Another example* is in a server cluster.
 By using load balancing and redundancy, traffic can be distributed across multiple servers, ensuring that if one server fails, the traffic can be automatically redirected to a backup server, preventing downtime and ensuring the continuity of service.

-In conclusion, implementing redundancy in a system can help prevent single points of failure and ensure the continuity of service in the event of a component failure.
+*In conclusion*, implementing redundancy in a system can help prevent single points of failure and ensure the continuity of service in the event of a component failure.
 Good examples of systems that use redundancy include data centers, servers, and storage devices.
 By implementing redundancy, these systems can operate with high availability, reducing downtime and improving the user experience.

 ---

 ### Need to be fault-tolerant & durable? we should implement *Data Replication*

-Data replication is the process of creating multiple copies of data on different servers, making the system fault-tolerant and durable.
+**Data replication** is the process of creating multiple copies of data on different servers, making the system fault-tolerant and durable.
 By replicating data, the system can continue to operate even if one or more servers fail.
 This is because the data is stored on multiple servers, and in case of a failure, the system can continue to operate using the replica copies of the data.

-Good examples of systems that use data replication include distributed databases and cloud storage systems.
+> *Good examples* of systems that use data replication include distributed databases and cloud storage systems.
 In a distributed database, data is stored on multiple servers, and changes made to one copy are automatically replicated to other copies, ensuring consistency and durability.
 In cloud storage systems, data is replicated across multiple data centers, ensuring that even if one data center goes down, the data is still available from another data center.

 Data replication can also be used in disaster recovery scenarios.
 In this case, a backup data center is set up in a different geographic location, and data is replicated from the primary data center to the backup data center.
 In case of a disaster at the primary data center, the system can failover to the backup data center, ensuring the continuity of service.

-In conclusion, data replication is a useful technique for creating fault-tolerant and durable systems.
+*In conclusion*, data replication is a useful technique for creating fault-tolerant and durable systems.
 Good examples of systems that use data replication include distributed databases and cloud storage systems.
 By replicating data, these systems can continue to operate even in the event of a server failure, ensuring the continuity of service and improving the user experience.

 ---